kevinchwong/myResearch/src/myCode/nashorn/Readme.md

 - Initially, we put P ScriptEngines into a Stack<ScriptEngine>.
 - When a thread need a ScriptEngine, just call pop() to get it.
-- When a thread completed its task, just push(se) back to recycle it.
+- When a thread completed its task, just push
+() it back to recycle it.
 ```

 ### 5. Use Lambda function and closure scope technique to pass different identifer to each thread.